Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 In modeling, our data engineers decided to use gradient boosting techniques with this data because of three reasons: the data was tabular; it had lots of categorical features; and the target was binary (sold vs. not sold).

-At this stage, we faced lots of related problems, among which there were missing data and different historical factors.
-Since leads don’t always give their complete information, we had some gaps in the data.
+At this stage, we faced lots of related problems, among which were missing data and different historical factors.
+Since leads don’t always share their complete information, we had some gaps in the data.
 The challenges caused by historical changes in the company involved modifications in business processes, partners who stopped working with the customer, and the addition of new policies.

 Extracting useful features from text and time data